WilJonze/Dm-Cabinet-of-Curiosities/README.md

   Long ago, When the World was full of mystery.
 A new form of collection was born, The Cabinet of Curiosities.
 This collection would take the form of a secret chamber, or perhaps as a piece of furnature.
 In these private collecions one my find forbidden books, strange paintings, or creatures of natural or unatural history.
 A dragon's tooth, a giants toe, a yeti's fur, each of these create a story.
 Beyond that a entry in to a mythical world.

   This project aims to take the already fantasitcal, and make it more so.
 Experimenting with the Monster's found in D&D, use the search bar to find two monsters of your liking.
 Then click Mashup to forge a new creature.
 Discover a seemingly endless amount of new monsters for you future D&D game!

+This project is hosted on AWS Amiplify and can be viewed [here](https://main.d2p32gi6rdz3hw.amplifyapp.com/)!

 ### v1.0 A Monster Mash :japanese_ogre: